torsteingrindvik/wgpu-zoo/README.md

 - Catch bad compile of wgsl?
 - Allow spoofing mouse movements
 - Handle resize (recreate textures, mark dirty)
+- Add description to example trait, such that when we P/N to switch we can println what's going on

+## Ideas

+- Scissor rect around cursor, two passes, one shows fill polygon mode, other shows something else.
+Would make something like an x-ray effect?
+    If it could be combined with gltf etc. that would be neat

 ## Example harness